Janna Szangolies

 It’s where an architect rotates a building ten degrees off axis because of morning light.
 Where a media agency founder sets a pitch budget to win a big account without undermining long-term margin.
 Where a clinician designs a patient schedule to balance access with wellbeing.
 Where a product lead chooses not to build the most requested feature because it dilutes positioning.

 These decisions aren’t captured in “click here, save there.”
 They’re the sum of guiding principles, decision guides, working patterns, and go-to moves.
-They’re the real work — the difference between someone going through motions and someone practicing a craft.
+They’re the real work.
+The difference between someone going through motions and someone practicing a craft.

 This is the hardest layer to surface.
 It can feel silly to narrate what you know so well.
 But it’s also the most valuable.
 Without it, you create robots, not teammates.
 With it, you preserve your business’s DNA while making it teachable.